ClementTsang/bottom/README.md

 cargo install --path .
 ```

-Or, you can just download the binary from the [latest release](https://github.com/ClementTsang/bottom/releases/latest) and install/use it
+Or, you can just download the binary from the [latest release](https://github.com/ClementTsang/bottom/releases/latest).
-in whatever way you want.

 ### Cargo